Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * **Destruction (Attack >= Defense):** If the attacker's Attack value is greater than or equal to the defender's Defense (accounting for any accumulated Impact counters), the target is destroyed and placed in the discard pile.
 * **Exhaustion and Impact (Attack < Defense):** If the Attack value is lower than the defender's Defense, the attack is not immediately lethal.
 Instead, the target receives one Impact counter and is immediately exhausted (if it was ready).
 If a unit's accumulated Impact counters ever equal or exceed its Defense, it is immediately destroyed.

+Impact counters accumulate regardless of Phalanx or Zeal.
+A unit that survives via Zeal removes all Impact counters as stated.
+A unit that survives via Phalanx **retains** its Impact counters.
+For destruction purposes, a unit is immediately destroyed if its accumulated Impact counters equal or exceed its **printed base Defense**, regardless of Phalanx status.

 **The Momentum Rule:** If an attacking unit completely clears a target quadrant of all enemy units, it may immediately move into that quadrant as part of the same Activation at no additional CP cost.
 This ensures the frontline remains violently fluid.

 Units do not retain temporary combat damage between actions unless represented by persistent Impact counters.

 ## VII.
 Winning the Game